Last updated: 22 February 2021

 - use our websites.

 All CFA UK qualifications include the opportunity for candidates to request reasonable adjustments prior to taking an examination.
 As part of this application process, personal data classified as a "special category" data may be collected.
-Such data is also collected where candidates wish to request special consideration.
+Such data is also collected where candidates wish to request a special consideration.
 This classification of data includes data about your health.
-Where you are requesting a reasonable adjustment or special consideration we will always seek explicit consent from you to process that information for the stated purpose only.
+Where you are requesting a reasonable adjustment or special consideration, we will always seek explicit consent from you to process that information for the stated purpose only.

 We may collect your personal data indirectly via our relationship with your employer, CFA Institute or third parties who may purchase products or services on your behalf, for example, training providers.

-- your name, gender, date of birth, contact details, employer, job role, training provider if you are an examination candidate;
+- your name, gender, date of birth, contact details, employer, job role, training provider, country of registration and sitting, if you are an examination candidate;

 - identification documents for the purposes of verifying your name if you are an examination candidate;